 A. States with single-payer initiatives

 There are 18 states with single-payer initiatives.
-To see the complete list with links to state websites, click here.

 Physicians for a National Health Plan has updates on statewide initiatives here.